 Businesses must file their financial statements as required by law.
-The listed entities must file them with the stock exchanges and for indirect and direct tax filing purposes.
+And, the listed entities must file them with the stock exchanges for indirect and direct tax filing purposes.
 It should be clear that your accounting practices play a huge role in these situations.

 Be sure to discuss costs at your initial meeting.
-This will give you an idea of how often you will meet with the accountant, which is also going to impact the cost.
+This will give you an idea of how often you will meet with the accountant, which will also impact the cost.

-It can be challenging to determine when you should hire a bookkeeper or accounting professional.
+It can be challenging to figure out when to hire a bookkeeper or accounting professional.
 You may even wonder if you need one at all.

 While some small businesses only use accountants as consultants, you have more than a few options regarding handling different bookkeeping tasks.